Our HPP Board Members

 I’m no actor but I am very happy to offer what abilities I do have to help behind the scenes, and it was because I have some, albeit limited knowledge of data protection and safeguarding through other things I’m involved with, I was co-opted on to the Board.

-I am a retired nurse and worked in the NHS for many years, which helped me to hone skills at appearing to glide effortlessly across the pond whilst madly paddling under the water, skills which I think will come in handy when I take on the site manager role for the 2019 play!
+I am a retired nurse and worked in the NHS for many years, which helped me to hone skills at appearing to glide effortlessly across the pond whilst madly paddling under the water, skills which came in handy when I took on the site manager role for the 2019 play!

 Co-opted Member: Carolyn Owens